manugarri/raspberry_reminder/README.md

 Will send an http request to the flask app on the raspberry, and set up an scheduled job with a delay of 3600 seconds (1 hour).

-Then, after that delay, the task will run, will connect to Google Speech API (using the awesome [gTTS](https://github.com/pndurette/gTTS) wrapper), create and mp3, and play it on the Raspberry's speakers.
+Then, after that delay, the task will run, will connect to Google Text-To-Speech Speech API (using the awesome [gTTS](https://github.com/pndurette/gTTS) wrapper), create and mp3, and play it on the Raspberry's speakers.